HLA¶

 Currently, no SOM (Simulation Object Model) has been specified, so it is up to the specific users to develop it, with the associated Morse bindings.

-and are supposed to work with the billard example provided by CERTI.
+certi_test_input and certi_test_output are provided for example, and are supposed to work with the billard example provided by CERTI.

-Datastreams interface¶
+Datastreams interface

 The mapping between the Morse and HLA vocabularies is the following:

-correspond to an output streamsubscribeObjectClassAttributes
+• publishObjectClass and UpdateAttributeValues correspond to an output stream

-correspond to an input stream.
+• subscribeObjectClassAttributes and reflectAttributeValues correspond to an input stream.

-Service interface¶
+Service interface

 This is currently unsupported.

-Configuration specifics¶
+Configuration specifics

 The following options may be used to configure HLA behaviour:

-- fom: Mandatory : a string representing the FOM (Federation Object Model) used for this simulation
+• fom: Mandatory : a string representing the FOM (Federation Object Model) used for this simulation

-- name: Mandatory : a string representing the name of this simulation in the federation
+• name: Mandatory : a string representing the name of this simulation in the federation

-- federation: Mandatory : the name of the federation to join
+• federation: Mandatory : the name of the federation to join

-- sync_point: Optional : the name of the initial synchronisation point used for the federation.
+• sync_point: Optional : the name of the initial synchronisation point used for the federation.
 If it is not present, Morse assumes there is no need to initialise synchronisation

-.
-The default is False. - time_sync: Optional : a boolean indicating if the simulation is in ‘Best-effort’ mode or synchronised by the HLA.
+• time_sync: Optional : a boolean indicating if the simulation is in ‘Best-effort’ mode or synchronised by the HLA.
 The default value is False.

-- timestep: Optional : a float indicating how much logical time elapses for each game loop.
+• timestep: Optional : a float indicating how much logical time elapses for each game loop.
 Do not set this if you use physics from Blender (or sensors relying on Blender time !.

-- lookahead Optional : a flow indicating the lookahead used by the HLA.
+• lookahead Optional : a flow indicating the lookahead used by the HLA.
 The default value is timestep.

-- stop_time: Optional : a float indicating when the simulation must stop.
+• stop_time: Optional : a float indicating when the simulation must stop.
 If not configured, the simulation continues indefinitely.
 This only works if time_sync is enabled.

-You need to pass the options to the configure_stream_manager
+You need to pass the options to the configure_stream_manager method in the following way:

 env = Environment('...')